 Teachers will use a range of teaching styles and approaches to ensure that learning is engaging and appropriately challenging.
-We believe this enables children to be part of a learning culture, take responsibility for their learning, self-assess and self-evaluate.
+We believe this enables children to develop resilience and be part of a learning culture where children take responsibility for their learning, their self-assessment and self-evaluation.